 The fries reminded me of the original fries from Wendy’s and were slightly over-salted, which was ok cause I was more interested in the burger.

-Even though it was on a Kaiser roll, even though it’s a frozen patty that is NOT cooked to order…my thought was that it’s not bad for a burger from a travel plaza.
+Even though it was on a Kaiser roll, it’s a frozen patty that is NOT cooked to order…my thought was that it’s not bad for a burger from a travel plaza.
 I can’t imagine going out of my way to track down a Roy Rogers restaurant.

 I wasn’t feeling nostalgic.
 If not, the Roast Beef sando would have been my lunch choice, but who knows?
 Maybe there will be a next time?